ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/commands/documents/delete.dotnet.markdown

-# Client API : Documents : Delete
+# Commands : Documents : Delete

 **Delete** is used to remove a document from a database.